-A. Changes to the building, structure, exterior appearance of the House, features on the Lands identified in the Conservation Plan or character-defining elements may require the Owner to apply for a heritage alteration permit or obtain approval from the City.
+A. Changes to the building, structure, interior or exterior appearance of the Hall, features on the Lands identified in the Conservation Plan or character-defining elements may require the Owner to apply for a heritage alteration permit or obtain approval from the City.